WPISmartmouse/Smartmouse_2018/docs/profiling_and_analysis/ReadMe.md

 If we read the encoder every 1.5ms, and we are traveling 0.2m/s, given wheel radius of 0.0145m, then our rotational speed is 0.2m/1s * 1/(2pi*.0145)m = 2.195 rotations per second.
 If we want to measure this 650 times a second, that's 2.195rot/1s * 1s/650cycle=0.00337 rot/cycle.
 Here a cycle refers to a control loop update.
 If we have a 10 bit resolution encoder, then we have 0.00337rotations/1cycle* 2^10counts/1rotations = 3counts/cycle.
 This is not enough, because being off by one count would mean 33% error in velocity estimate.
 Essentially, we want 20counts/cycle so that we have 5% error.
 Of course this error is less problematic at higher speeds (more counts).
 But to acheive 5% error at 20m/s we need 0.00337*2^n=20, so n=12.535, which rounds up to 13.
 We can then see what happens at 1m/s.
 At 1m/s we go 1/1*1/(2pi*0.0145)=10.9762rotations/s, then 10.9762rot/s*1s/650cycle=0.0168865rot/cycle, then 0.0168865rot/cycle*2^13count/1rotation=138.33count/cycle.

-So, we need a 13 bit encoder on the output shaft if we want to be able to measure speeds within .2 and 1m/s at 650Hz with at most 5% error.
+**So, we need a 13 bit encoder on the output shaft if we want to be able to measure speeds within .2 and 1m/s at 650Hz with at most 5% error.**

 Lets consider what would happen if we put it on the input shaft.
 We have a gear ratio of 50:1 (the input shaft spins 50 times faster than the output shaft).
 Solve the following for n: 0.00337rotations (output)/1cycle * 50 rotations(input)/1rotation(output) * n counts/1rotations = 20counts/cycle.
 If you solve this, n=119.

 This means we need an encoder with 119 CPR or more.

 Lets figure out how many interrupts will happen per second at 1m/s.
 119counts/1revolution * 10.9762rotation/1second = 1.306kHz (interrupts per second).
 If each interrupts take XXXXX microseconds, then ...

+### Evaluating The AS5048A as our Encoder

+The AS5048A is a 14bit magnetic rotation position sensor.
+You mount the board a few millimeters from a 5mm dimaeter magnet, and you can read the position via SPI.
+We must first consider the error on the sensor, which according to the datasheet is 2.73LSB rms.
+Therefore, the number of ticks it can be off by at any given position is 2^(sqrt(2.73)) = 3.14 ticks :astonished:.
+Out of a total 2^14=16384 ticks, this error of 3.14 ticks is "negligible".

 ## Profiling encoder counts